heilaaks/snippy/README.rst

 Running as server
 =================

-The server can be installed currently only from the git code repository.
+The server can be installed currently from git repository or from Docker Hub.
 The experimental API is defined as `OpenAPI definition`_.

 .. code-block:: none